gpg/gpg4win/doc/README.en.txt

     not affected.
 Switching off the Outlook preview will lower the probability of this to happen, but not eliminate the issue.
     A solution is being worked on.

-  * Sending signed or encrypted messages via an Exchange based account does not yet work.

 - Using GpgEX with Windows x64: